Elisabeth Stock, Chief Executive Officer and Co-Founder

 Elizabeth Cabrera, Program Manager, Family Engagement (Greater Los Angeles Region)

-Maria Morrisson, Blended Learning Specialist (Greater Los Angeles Region)
+Maria Morrisson, Blended Learning Manager (Greater Los Angeles Region)

 Roque Pech, Blended Learning Manager (Greater Los Angeles Region)